-- $PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE or <math>\overline{CE}$ pulse, whichever happens later. - PD = Data to be programmed at location PA.
-Data latches on the rising edge of \overline{WE} or \overline{CE} pulse, whichever happens first.
+PA = Address of the memory location to be programmed.
+Addresses latch on the falling edge of the \overline{WE} or \overline{CE} pulse, whichever happens later.

+PD = Data to be programmed at location PA.
+Data latches on the rising edge of $\overline{\text{WE}}$ or $\overline{\text{CE}}$ pulse, whichever happens first.

 SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A18 - A16 select a unique sector.
+Address bits A16 - A12 select a unique sector.

-Note:
+Note

 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Except when reading array or autoselect data, all bus cycles are write operation. - 4.
-Address bits A18 A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
+Address bits A16 A12 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
 No unlock or command cycles required when reading array data. - 6.
 The Reset command is required to return to reading array data when device is in the autoselect mode, or if I/O5 goes high (while the device is providing status data). - 7.
 The fourth cycle of the autoselect command sequence is a read cycle. - 8.
 The data is 00h for an unprotected sector and 01h for a protected sector.
 See "Autoselect Command Sequence" for more information. - 9.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode. - 10.
-The Erase Resume command is valid only during the Erase Suspend mode.
+The Erase Resume command is valid only during the Erase Suspend mode. - 11.
+The time between each command cycle has to be less than 50μs.